 - Gently clean the nose:

-Gentle cleaning around the baby’s nostrils can remove visible safety or irritants.
+Gentle cleaning around the baby’s nostrils can remove visible irritants.

 - Few drops of breast milk: